Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Introduction

-In the rest of this paper we first discuss related work and cover some standard definitions before presenting the metrics we will use, the four simplification algorithms we will evaluate, the TSCs we will employ and the 28 UCR datasets with their varying characteristics.
-We then show the results of our experiments, first comparing the four algorithms over a variety of dataset characteristics, and then focusing on the best performing algorithms and evaluating how useful they are for interpretability.
-We include also an evaluation using multi-modal large language models.
-Our findings suggest that using simplifications for interpretability of TSC is much better than using the original time series, particularly when the time series are seasonal, non-stationary and/or with low entropy.
+In the rest of this paper we first discuss related work and cover some standard definitions before presenting the metrics we will use, the four simplification algorithms we will evaluate, the TSCs we will employ and the 40 UCR datasets we use with their varying characteristics.
+We then show the results of our theoretical experiments, first comparing the four algorithms over a variety of dataset characteristics, and then focusing on the best performing algorithms and evaluating how useful they may be for interpretability.
+We then report on the user study, and based on the lessons learned we give a framework for deciding if simplifications are likely to aid in interpretability of a given TSC.